 He passed away due to complications from surgery.

 Wally was a member of the group The Heartbeats.

-In the Sixties, Wally helped set up the Scepter imprint, who were integral in the early career of Dionne Warwick.
+In the Sixties, Wally helped set up the Scepter imprint, which was integral in the early career of Dionne Warwick.

-Wally, later, became Sceptre’s A&R man, before departing the label in the Seventies, and commencing a career in record promotion.
+Wally, later, became Scepter’s A&R man, before departing the label in the Seventies, and commencing a career in record promotion.

 He worked for Henry Stone’s Florida-based T.K.
 Records, assisting several artists including K.C. and the Sunshine Band and Bobby Caldwell.

 During the Eighties, Wally managed Tower of Power.